We take exceptional care of runners.

 Cape Cod Healthcare is the exclusive medical care provider of the New Balance Falmouth Road Race.
 Informally, CCHC has been helping sponsor the race for years, through the long-time involvement of Falmouth Hospital physicians and staff.
 They have volunteered at the Falmouth Road Race almost from the beginning, and have played an integral role in making the race as safe and successful as it has been over the last 42 years.

 Your gift of volunteering and participating is more important than ever.

-“This race would not go on without Cape Cod Healthcare,” said Christine Frazier, New Balance Falmouth Road Race president.
+“This race would not go on without Cape Cod Healthcare,” said Christine Frazier, New Balance Falmouth Road Race Sponsor Manager.
 “You have been behind the scenes putting in about 350 man hours each year.”

 Many from Falmouth Hospital have returned to volunteer year after year, and many have brought family members, who themselves have remained loyal to the Falmouth Road Race cause.

 Falmouth Internal Medicine Physician Arthur Crago, MD, who, along with Dr. Richard Adams, was Medical Director of the Falmouth Road Race until about 10 years ago (and still helps out each year), acknowledged that the medical team from Falmouth Hospital has played a key role in the race’s success.
 “I’m sure that over the years we’ve saved many lives,” he said.